-Obstacles to the R-ARCSS implementation process
+Factors constraining the R-ARCSS implementation process

 The R-ARCSS has managed to end armed fighting and created a robust ceasefire that holds until today.
 12 South Sudanese women have used the R-ARCSS to enhance women's representation in high-level political positions.
-Women currently head eight out of 32 government ministries, including the Ministry of Defence and Veteran Affairs, the Ministry of Health, and the Ministry of Gender, Child, and Social Welfare.
+Women currently head seven out of 32 government ministries, including the Ministry of Health and the Ministry of Gender, Child, and Social Welfare.
 One out of South Sudan's five Vice Presidents is a woman.
 However, the affirmative 35% gender quota that the R-ARCSS foresees for all government levels remains to be fully implemented.

 Importantly, the implementation of the R-ARCSS has stagnated recently.
-Interviewees consulted for this policy brief identified several constraints to the implementation of the R-ARCSS and inclusive peacemaking in South Sudan more generally, namely:13
+Interviewees consulted for this policy paper identified several constraints to the implementation of the R-ARCSS and inclusive peacemaking in South Sudan more generally, namely:13